 • Where can you turn for help if you encounter difficulties?

 The webinar includes a Q&A session where you can ask specific questions.
-Due to the format of the event, we kindly ask you to register before 10 April.
+Please note: the webinar will not be recorded.

 About the Mobility Info Point (MIP)